IIIF/cookbook-recipes/recipe/0014-accompanyingcanvas/index.md

 # Related recipes

 * [Simplest Manifest - Video][0003]
-* [Posters: placeholderCanvas][0013], for presenting content ahead of another resource.
+* [Load a Preview Image Before the Main Content][0013], using `placeholderCanvas` to present one resource ahead of another.

 {% include acronyms.md %}
 {% include links.md %}